-(c) Maximum rate of discharge of pollutants during the discharge (for example, not to exceed two kilograms of zinc per minute); and
+(c) Maximum rate of discharge of pollutants during the discharge (for example, not to exceed two kilograms of zinc per minute).

-(d) Prohibition or limitation of specified pollutants by mass, concentrations, or other appropriate measure (for example, shall not contain at any time more than 0.1 mg/l zinc or more than two hundred fifty grams (one-fourth kilogram) of zinc in any discharge).
+(d) Prohibition or limitation of specified pollutants by mass, concentrations, or other appropriate measure (for example, shall not contain at any time more than 0.1 mg/l zinc or more than two hundred fifty grams ( 0.25 kilograms) of zinc in any discharge).

 (3) Concentration and loading limitations.
 Authorized levels of pollutants that may be discharged shall be stated to the extent possible given the nature of the pollutant in terms of the volume, weight in pounds or kilograms per day (except for those pollutants not expressible by weight), duration, frequency and, where appropriate, concentration (except for those pollutants not expressible by concentration) of each pollutant discharge.
 The director shall specify average and maximum daily quantitative limitations, where appropriate.
 Whenever a water quality-based effluent limitation (WQBEL) is developed under Chapter 3745-2 of the Administrative Code, the WQBEL shall be expressed as both a concentration value and a corresponding mass loading limit, except as provided in paragraph (C)(3)(d) of this rule.
 Limits for chronic whole effluent toxicity may be expressed in terms of an average of multiple toxicity tests.